-Coach Andy Monfre has over 15 years experience coaching at the high school and youth levels.
+Coach Andy Monfre has over 16 years experience coaching at the high school and youth levels.
 He specializes in simplifying varsity and college-level skill concepts for younger players and has worked with boys and girls from 2nd grade through the professional ranks.
-His skill work emphasizes efficient footwork, deceptive movement, dynamic ‘contact’ dribbling, and under control finishing.
+His skill work emphasizes efficient footwork, deceptive movement, dynamic dribbling, and creative, under control finishing.
 Coach Monfre takes pride in his ability to teach skills at a micro, detail-orientated level without making it boring or perplexing to young players.
 In addition to working with players in individual and small group settings, Coach Monfre has coached and worked with some of the area’s top high school and club programs.

 "Coach Monfre is the best there is when it comes to teaching the fundamentals of basketball and then building off of those skills in workouts.
 He taught me many of the necessary nuances of the game and further inspired my love for basketball.
 His skills as a trainer and a coach are unmatched and he has been a big part in my development into the player I am today."

 All Time leading scorer at Drake University

 "When I had the honor of competing at the Nike Basketball Academy, an NBA coach told me I had the best footwork of any high schooler he had seen.
 That all started back in 6th grade working with Coach Monfre.”